shah jahan mosque thatta

 November through February, when temperatures in Sindh are moderate (15–25°C).
 Summer heat can exceed 40°C. Arriving in the morning avoids peak afternoon heat in all seasons.

-Does the Shah Jahan Mosque have minarets?
+Does the Shah Jahan Mosque Thatta have minarets?

 No. The Shah Jahan Mosque in Thatta has no minarets, an unusual feature distinguishing it from most Mughal mosques.
 The entrance is dominated by a tall semi-domed pishtaq gateway, a feature borrowed from Timurid Central Asian architecture.

-Why was the Shah Jahan Mosque built?
+Why was the Shah Jahan Mosque Thatta built?

 Emperor Shah Jahan built it as a token of gratitude to the people of Thatta, who had sheltered him during his exile as Prince Khurram.
 A devastating cyclone that nearly destroyed Thatta in 1637 provided an additional motivation to rebuild and give back to the city.